 As Shawna Dicker, who is Inuit from Nunatsiavut, says, “Everything is built on trust.
 We spread the word with the town council, the local RCMP, local businesses in the area that we are here to have a positive impact.
 We hire from within the community and we give back to the community, and we ensure that we are always staying true to that.”

 Professor Bell echoes Shawna’s sentiments, emphasizing that “a crucial principle of SmartICE is self-determination by the Inuit community.
 This is not an instance of people from the south coming in to a community, deploying new technology, and leaving again.
 We hire and train community members to use SmartICE technology themselves, and to use it in combination with their knowledge.
 This is a shining example of how technology and traditional living knowledge can operate together.”

-Mitacs thanks the Government of Canada and the Government of Newfoundland and Labrador for their support of the Accelerate research internship in this story.
-Across Canada, the Accelerate program also receives support from Alberta Innovates, the Government of British Columbia, the Government of New Brunswick, the Government of Newfoundland and Labrador, the Government of Nova Scotia, the Government of Ontario, the Government of Prince Edward Island, the Government of Quebec, the Government of Saskatchewan and Research Manitoba.
+Mitacs is funded by the Government of Canada, the Government of Alberta, The Government of British Colombia, Research Manitoba, the Government of New Brunswick, the Government of Newfoundland and Labrador, the Government of Nova Scotia, the Government of Ontario, Innovation PEI, the Government of Quebec, the Government of Saskatchewan.

 Do you have a business challenge that could benefit from a research solution?
 If so, contact Mitacs today to discuss partnership opportunities: BD@mitacs.ca